Once considered little more than a party drink, the spirits world is having its moment and is now home to the best rums, in all styles.

 The worldwide nature of this spirit made selecting the very best a challenge.
-We delved deep into the huge number of white, dark and spiced rums to select the brands and bottles suitable for each and every occasion.
+We delved deep into the huge number of white, dark, and spiced rums to select the brands and bottles suitable for each and every occasion.

 Frequently asked questions about rum

 The smoothest rum is Ron Zacapa 23 Year Centenario, an aged rum from Guatemala that’s wonderfully complex and full-bodied.
-It’s aged for up to 23 years in a combination of American whiskey, delicate sherry and fine Pedro Ximénez wine barrels with notes of cinnamon and ginger.
+It’s aged for up to 23 years in a combination of American whiskey, delicate sherry, and fine Pedro Ximénez wine barrels with notes of cinnamon and ginger.

 The best Caribbean rum is Cruzan Estate Diamond Dark Rum.
-This expertly-crafted spirit has complex flavours and rich notes of oak and vanilla.
+This expertly-crafted spirit has complex flavors and rich notes of oak and vanilla.
 It’s named after Cruzan’s original sugar mill estate in the US Virgin Islands and is smooth and strong.
 Expect a traditional sweet nose with hints of smoke and oak.

 Bacardi is a good average rum.
 The rum brand produces wildly available commercial rum with a balanced taste that’s easy to mix in cocktails.
-Bacardi isn’t among the best rums in the world, in our opinion, but it’s a safe choice if you want an easy to mix alcohol without overpowering character.
+Bacardi isn’t among the best rums in the world, in our opinion, but it’s a safe choice if you want an easy-to-mix alcohol without overpowering character.